How to Measure ROI on Data Discovery

 Instead of working with the rest of the team to keep the company data clean and documented, the customer chooses to use confluence documents and hack together solutions that may solve the problem temporarily.
 More often than not, data teams are seen as cost centres.
 Budget and resources are allocated to exciting projects, which force data teams to lean on each other as they try to make the data more accessible.

 This anecdote is a common one shared across many data teams.
 Justifying and measuring ROI of data discovery is difficult.
+Here are five steps to measuring ROI of Data Discovery:

 Because of this, we’ve been thinking about how data teams should think about measuring the cost of data debt across their organization.
 We’ve found that the following metrics can help data teams justify the cost of the project to management: